Himalayan to Hawaiian: Different Types of Salt

 Himalayan Black Salt

 This unique type of salt is sourced from the rocks of the Himalayas, like its pink counterpart.
-Apart from colour, the major difference between Himalayan pink and black salt lies in the taste.
+Apart from colour, the main difference between Himalayan pink and black salt lies in the taste.
 Himalayan black salt has an umami flavour and is often likened to the taste of ‘rotten eggs’ – in a good way, we suppose.
 Himalayan black salt is enhanced with charcoal and spice, which is then cooked to enhance the umami flavour.
 During the cooking process, it undergoes a chemical change whereby the sodium chloride in the salt transforms into sulphites and hydrogen sulphide, which produces the ‘rotten egg’ flavour.

 Himalayan black salt doesn’t contain iodine – necessary for regulating thyroid health.
 Although not commonly sold at general grocery stores, it could be found at specialist stores.